DeepLabCut/Docker4DeepLabCut2.0/README.md

 This package will allow you to run [DeepLabCut2.x](https://github.com/AlexEMG/DeepLabCut) with everything pre-installed inside a Docker container.
 This base container is mainly useful for server deployment for training networks and video analysis (i.e. you can move this to your server, University Cluster, AWS, etc) as it assumes you have no display.

-However, if you want to use the GUIs, there is a "heavy" image (16 GB) that (eqs)[https://github.com/eqs] built from our original container.
-Please see here for more information on how to use that Docker: https://github.com/eqs/DeepLabCut-Docker
+However, if you want to use the GUIs, there is a "heavy" image (16 GB) that [eqs](https://github.com/eqs) built from our original container.
+It is a folder inside this repo as "GUISupport_DLCDocker", but also please see [here](https://github.com/eqs/DeepLabCut-Docker) for more information.

 This Docker file is based off the [Bethge lab container](https://github.com/bethgelab/docker).
 Specifically, the one we provide comes with **Ubuntu 16.04 + CUDA 9.0 + CuDNN v7** and **Tensorflow 1.8** and the required python packages.